shawnteh1711/get_next-line/README.md

 # get_next-line
 The objective of this project is to create a function called ```get_next_line``` which allow you to read content line by line from a file descriptor .
 Calling it in a loop will read one line at a time until the end of the text.

+# Key Point
+- Functions open, read, close and buff size adaptation.
+- Static variables to save line.
+- Proper allocation and destruction of heap memory.
+- Bonus: handling multiple file descriptors

 ## algorithms